QueennKiiss/ResumeWeb/README.md

 # ResumeWeb
 Project to deploy the personal CV resume via web.
-Based on streamlit-python
+Dash library is used.